HillaryDanan/multi-geometric-attention/OUROBOROS_THEORY.md

 ### Development Context

 This theoretical exploration emerged from observations about the nature of learning and discovery - how understanding often requires dismantling prior knowledge structures to accommodate new insights.
 The framework synthesizes patterns observed across multiple domains: neural network training, scientific paradigm shifts, and biological information processing.
+Notably, this theory itself emerged through an ouroboros cycle - developed while studying for assessments, consuming established knowledge to generate novel frameworks, demonstrating the recursive nature of theoretical discovery.

 ### Status